traitecoevo/plant/doc/design.md

    between patch level).
  - one size dimension (but possibly more for the individual based model).
- - large number of possibly varying traits
+ - large number of possibly varying traits (in contrast to the 4 allowed in the original EBT implementation).

 # Shared components